What is a monohull sailboat?

 - the schooner: minimum 2 masts (up to 6/7);

-- and the skiff: propelled by either rowing or sailing.
+- and the yole: propelled by either rowing or sailing.

-Among the monohulls, we also find tall ships and super-yachts as well as old and classic sailboats.
+Among the monohulls, we also find sailing super yacht as well as antique and classic sailing yachts.

-Succumb to the charm of the monohull sailboats among the thousands of Band of Boats advertisements and set off over the horizon in your new or used monohull.
+Succumb to the charm of the monohull sailboats among the thousands of Band of Boats advertisements and set off over the horizon in your used monohull.